hakuhodo-technologies/scope-rl/docs/documentation/examples/ops.rst

 * ``evaluation_policies``: a list of instance(s) of :class:`BaseHead`
 * ``env``: a gym environment (unecessary when using real-world datasets)

-Additionally, we assume that the logged datasets, inputs, and either ope or cd_ope instances are ready to use.
+Additionally, we assume that the logged datasets, inputs, and either ope or cd_ope instance are ready to use.
 For initializing the ope and cd_ope instances, please refer to :doc:`this page </documentation/examples/basic_ope>` and :doc:`this page </documentation/examples/cumulative_dist_ope>` as references, respectively.